pu37/image-informatics-in-colonoscopy/README.md

 # image-informatics-in-colonoscopy

-Separating clear frames from blurry ones (classification problem) and locating polyps (segmentation problem) in a Colonoscopic video.
+Separating clear frames from blurry ones (classification problem) and locating polyps (segmentation problem) in a Colonoscopic video using deep learning.

 ## Process